reoccurcat/discord2groupme/README.md

 # discord2groupme
 With the power of monkeys and typewriters, anything is possible no matter how badly it's coded.

-1. Make a groupme bot and a discord bot
+1. Make a groupme bot and a discord bot.
+I recommend your groupme bot's name be one character long to make more room for the 140 character text message limit if you use groupme's SMS mode a lot.

 2. Make a discord webhook to the channel you want messages to be posted to